dipankarsk/Food-Ordering-System/README.md

    - Tracking the order time with the original estimated time and if order time exceeds than cancelation available.
    - Rating the food and the application as a whole.

+We are allowing the session storage also which is implemented through JSON where only one user is allowed at a time and will lose all session details if he logsout aprt from whishlist.
+Exit is another option provided to users but since all data icluding payment progress is auto saved.

 # Pre-Requisites

   - java 17.0.1